robfairh/arfc.github.io/manual/expectations.md

 - plan for the future
 - submit weekly reports
 - attend lab meetings when possible
-- apply for fellowships and scholarships
+- apply for scholarships, awards, and fellowships